-Meetings with various stakeholders such as professional bodies, regulators, employers and trade unions have taken place across the four home countries including:
+Meetings with various stakeholders such as professional bodies, regulators, employers and unions have taken place across the four home countries including the following:

-- ten meetings in Northern Ireland in September 2007; - eight meetings with professional bodies in December 2007 and early 2008; and - ten meetings with various groups including Scottish stakeholders, the Department of Health, regulators and patient representative groups.
+- Ten meetings took place in Northern Ireland in September 2007. - Eight meetings with professional bodies in December 2007 and early 2008. - Ten meetings were arranged with various groups including Scottish stakeholders, the Department of Health, regulators and patient representative groups.